L4r1k/CitrixNetscalerTriageScript/README.md

 1. The script creates a directory on the /var partition `/var/artifactRecovery` to store the triage artifacts temporarily
 2. The desired artifacts are copied to this temporary location then zipped into an archive `/var/artifactRecovery/<hostname>-recoveredArtifacts.zip`
+    - Shutil copytree is used to help preserve metadata such as permissions and timestamps where possible

 ## How to run the script